aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/04-configure-pc.md

 - We use a [placement group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#placement-groups-cluster) to maximize the bandwidth between instances and reduce the latency.
 This packs instances close together inside an Availability Zone.
 - The cluster has 0 compute nodes when starting and maximum size set to 8 instances.
 We are using [Auto Scaling Groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) that will grow and shrink between the min and max limits based on the cluster utilization and job queue backlog.
 - A [GP2 Amazon EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html) volume will be attached to the head-node then shared through NFS to be mounted by the compute nodes on */shared*.
 It is generally a good location to store applications or scripts.
 Keep in mind that the */home* directory is shared on NFS as well.
-- SLURM will be used as a job scheduler but there are other options you may consider in the future such as SGE.
+- [SLURM](https://slurm.schedmd.com/overview.html) will be used as a job scheduler
 - We disable Intel Hyper-threading by setting `disable_hyperthreading = true` in the configuration file.

 {{% notice tip %}}